 NOTE: If you were recently denied undergraduate admission to UCF, and are seeking to appeal that denied admission decision, contact Undergraduate Admissions for more information.

-The appeals process outlined below only applies to decisions made by Academic Services on Administrative Record Changes.
+The appeals process outlined below only applies to decisions made by the Registrar’s Office on Academic Record Changes.

 The committee will notify you of its decision by mail after the meeting.
-You can also visit (Millican Hall 210) or call (407.823.2691) Academic Services after 1 p.m. on Tuesday to receive the committee’s decision.
+You can also visit (Millican Hall 161) or call (407-823-3100) the Registrar’s Office after 1 p.m.
+EST on Tuesday to receive the committee’s decision.
 Be sure to have a photo ID if you plan to obtain your decision in-person.